 One-half cup desiccated coconut soaked in one cupful of milk, two eggs, one small cupful of sugar, butter the size of an egg.
 This is for one small-sized pie.
-Nice with a meringue on top.
+Nice when served with a meringue on top.

 The Dominion Home Cook-Book (1868)

 To a pound of the grated coconut allow a quart of milk, eight eggs, four tablespoonfuls of white sugar, a glass of wine, a small cracker pounded fine, two spoonfuls of melted butter, and half a nutmeg.

 The eggs and sugar should be beaten together to a froth, then the wine stirred in.
 Put them into the milk and coconut, which should be first allowed to get quite cool; add the cracker and nutmeg, turn the whole into deep pie plates with a lining and rim of puff paste.
-Bake them as soon as turned into the plates.
+Bake them as soon as turned into the plates (350°F).

 Aunt Babette's Cook Book (1889)

-Everyone should experience the fun of splitting open a coconut and preparing the coconut meat from scratch.
-It tastes so delicious when it's fresh, and it's a novel and educational experience for children.
+Everyone should have the fun of splitting open a coconut and preparing the coconut meat from scratch.
+It tastes so delicious when it's fresh, and it's a novel and fun experience for children.

 The grated coconut meat is so much fresher than the prepared store-bought kind.
 Its taste is wonderful!